fanky5g/jobsghana/README.md

 Open sourcing a closed project.
-Was supposed to be a job board.
-Project was closed.
+Was supposed to be a job board that crawls and indexes other job boards in Ghana but went to a dead end.
 Use as you please :)

 [Install golang:](https://golang.org/doc/install) by following your architecture instructions.
 **Make sure to setup GOPATH.
 You'll find notes on the same page**